Francesco149/oppai/java-oppai/README.md

 installed.
 You may also have to change the jdk paths.

-# Running Example.java
+# Using the library

+Now that you have both the shared library and the jar file in your directory, you can add them to your project by adding the jar to your classpath and the shared library to your java build path.

-Here is an example of running `Example.java` so you can see how to add the jar and dll to the classpath and build path.
+Here is an example of running `Example.java` so you can see how to add the jar and shared library to the classpath and build path.

 ```bash
 owo@ubuntu:~/oppai/java-oppai$ javac -cp '.:./src/oppai.jar' ./test/Example.java

 owo@ubuntu:~/oppai/java-oppai$ java -Djava.library.path="./src;${env_var:PATH}" -cp '.:./src/oppai.jar' test/Example /path/to/song.osu
 ```
-# Using the library

-Now that you have both the DLL and the jar file in your directory, you can add them to your project by adding the jar to your classpath and the DLL to your java build path.
+Just add the path to the shared lib to `java.library.path` and the path to the jar file to `-cp`

 # Usage